CRED-CLUB/neopop-android/README.md

 ## Min SDK

 We support a minimum SDK of 21.
-But the neumorphic components will be rendered appropriately only on devices running SDK version 28 or above.

 ## Contributing